wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 * TODO: Use Git-LFS and process images on build (with cache), or do processing outside Hugo and reference images not in repo?
 * Image credits / copyright notices
-* Easy use of ECDNS and other CC local stock photos
+* Easy use of [EDCNS](https://edcns.ca) and other CC local stock photos
 * Gallery and/or carousel for multiple images
+* Default to use alt as caption (if it doesn't make sense as a caption it probably doesn't make sense as an alt).
+	* Needs to able to be readily styled in a spot, font, etc, that looks good
+* Configurable warn or error on no alt text

 ## Visible metadata / Authorship / Copyright